-4. Provide greater account management support to underserved and under-resourced municipal and non-profit sectors to facilitate more rapid project development.

-Develop offerings to provide tools and advisory services to help this sector define strategy, review power purchase agreements (PPA's), develop request for proposals (RFP's), review technical proposals, evaluate financing and funding sources, and keep abreast of new policies and programs.

-- 5. Actively promote and support development of wind and biopower projects.
-Prioritize industry vertical market segments for biopower and geographic and vertical markets for wind, lead outreach efforts with industry associations and working groups, introduce new technologies to waste generators, promulgate best practices via multimedia approach, facilitate interagency approval team to support rapid removal of project obstacles, provide dedicated account management support to project sponsors. - 6.
+- 3. Provide greater account management support to underserved and under-resourced municipal and non-profit sectors to facilitate more rapid project development.
+Develop offerings to provide tools and advisory services to help this sector define strategy, review power purchase agreements (PPA's), develop request for proposals (RFP's), review technical proposals, evaluate financing and funding sources, and keep abreast of new policies and programs. - 4.
+Actively promote and support development of wind and biopower projects.
+Prioritize industry vertical market segments for biopower and geographic and vertical markets for wind, lead outreach efforts with industry associations and working groups, introduce new technologies to waste generators, promulgate best practices via multimedia approach, facilitate interagency approval team to support rapid removal of project obstacles, provide dedicated account management support to project sponsors. - 5.
 Continue support for information system enhancements that: - a.
-Enable electronic application forms for the rebate program. - b.
-Provide frequent program status tracking for program participants and contractors. - c.
-Provide a platform for enhanced market reporting on installations and new solar generation for both the REIP and REC programs. - d.
-Provide web-based market data (e.g. installed costs, manufacturer market shares; geographic portrait of installation activity). - 7.
+Provide frequent program status tracking for program participants and contractors. - b.
+Provide a platform for enhanced market reporting on installations and new solar generation for both the REIP and REC programs. - c.
+Provide web-based market data (e.g. installed costs, manufacturer market shares; geographic portrait of installation activity). - 6.
 Implement mechanisms and requirements to encourage installers to minimize the need for program inspections and thereby enable the Market Manager to realize the goal of approximately than a 50% inspection ratio for non-utility financed projects.